Shooting Blanks?

 Check Your Email Settings

-Hmmm… it could be several reasons.
-If the email is from someone you know, they could be using formatting that you cannot read.
-First, check to make sure your email program is set to read HTML email.
-That can be a reason you are unable to read a formatted email.
+It could be several reasons.
+If the email is from someone you know, they could use formatting you cannot read.
+First, ensure your email program is set to read HTML email.
+That can be why you may be unable to read a formatted email.

 Another setting to investigate is whether your program is set to AUTOMATICALLY DOWNLOAD HTML GRAPHICS.
 When that setting is off, an all-graphic email will not display without your approval.

-I don’t have this option checked, as I don’t want anything to display by virtue of code without my knowledge.
-(Some viruses count on this option being available).
+I don’t engage this option, as I don’t want anything displayed by code without my knowledge.
+(Some viruses count on this option being available.)

 Another cause can be if the underlying HTML code is broken.
 But, again, that is out of your control to control.

-What you can try to do is right-click on the blank message and choose VIEW SOURCE.
-There you will see any underlying code and possibly even the message that the non-standard code is preventing you from viewing.
+You can try right-clicking on the blank message and choosing VIEW SOURCE.
+There, you will see any underlying code and possibly even the message that the non-standard code is preventing you from viewing.

 They continued…